Oyelowo/surreal-orm/README.md

 #### Step 2: Running the CLI and/or Embedding Migrations

-The CLI tool offers a range of commands, each with specific options and flags.
-Here's a quick overview:
+The CLI tool offers a range of commands, each with specific options and flags:

 **Help**
 ```bash
 # Check information about all commands